 Born on the Northeast coast of Scotland, Evangeline have live performance in their blood.
 Queer, and passionate about social justice, Evangeline believes in the good-naturedness of people and our capabilities of growing together.

-Produced by Jim Bryson at his Stittsvile studio Fixed Hinge, Evangeline’s debut self-titled LP is streaming now on all platforms via Sonic Unyon Records and will arrive on vinyl on March 20, 2020.
+Produced by Jim Bryson at his Stittsvile studio Fixed Hinge, Evangeline’s “You and I” Acapella EP is streaming now on all platforms while their debut LP will arrive via Sonic Unyon Records on August 21st, 2020.
 Buy/Preorder the album here.

 For Gentle, this album is about far more than just musical achievement.